Category: Scraping use cases

 Some pages return 200 OK and look like they load (like below), but never actually return real content unless every script executes correctly, in the right sequence.

-That’s what makes Naver different: it doesn’t just check if you’re a bot, it tests if you behave like a real user inside a Korean browser session.
+That’s what makes Naver stores different: it doesn’t just check if you’re a bot, it tests if you behave like a real user inside a Korean browser session.

 How Scrape.do Bypasses These Challenges